 During that month I read a lot of information on the internet but sometimes Mr Google can have conflicting information.
 I think its best to do your own experiments and what works best for your garden.
 Just in case you were wondering the plants were in full sun for at least 5 hours and the temperature was between 28c – 35c.

-So I would say the answer to the question: Do Succulents need water, yes, all plants need some water, but I think Summer rainfall would be sufficient and they would have winter rain.
+Do Succulents need water, yes, but I think Summer rainfall would be sufficient and they would have winter rain.
 When you do water make sure the pot has a good soaking, if planted in the right soil conditions it will dry out fairly quickly.
 If the Succulents are planted in the garden make sure the water does not pool around the roots.

 I will be keeping an eye on the Succulents I am growing in my front garden.
 Adelaide has just experienced 200mm of rain in the past fortnight.
 Will they die in the next couple of weeks?
 Or now that the weather has warmed up will they thrive?